123happily/site_123happily/src/site/notes/Lyrics/幽火 - Ghost Fire.md

 { #1d979d}

 A huge thank you to Archeia and JuriTea_ for the theory in the comments of the source Youtube video which helped point me in the right direction.
-Their interpretation of it is really interesting and equally possible/valid.
+Their interpretation of it is really interesting and equally likely, to be honest.